joric/oneliners/README.md

 ### Range

-Range in Python 3 supports random access, so you can save a few chars using a hardcoded range.
+Range in Python 3 supports random access, so you can save a few chars using a long hardcoded range.

 * https://leetcode.com/problems/minimum-time-to-repair-cars/